Nerajno/begin-to-code/lessons/javascript/lesson-5/images/exercises.md

 move back down to the word labels list.

 You job for this exercise is to build the answer box and the word labels.
-The key features to implement are:
+The key features to implement are the following --- it does not have to work exactly like Duolingo:

 1. When you click on a word in the word labels list, it is removed from that list and appears in the answer box.